Paul C. Doherty: Literary career

-A 2009 review by Mike Ripley, himself an acclaimed author and regular contributor of SHOTS Crime and Mystery magazine, states of Doherty's book "The Spies of Sobeck":
+A 2009 review by Mike Ripley, himself an acclaimed author and regular contributor to SHOTS Crime and Mystery magazine, states of Doherty's book The Spies of Sobeck:

 "A very wise literary agent (and there are some) once told me that the trick with historical mysteries was to hook the reader early on with the mystery and then give them the history lesson.
 They know the lesson is coming but they want to be lured, almost fooled, into listening to it.
 Paul Doherty goes out of his way to break this rule.
 His latest novel and the seventh in his 'Ancient Egyptian Mysteries' series, "The Spies of Sobeck" starts (and ends) with historical notes by the author; there's also a map and a list of characters and their position in the hierarchy of Egypt in 1477BC.
 So the reader is left in no doubt that they are in for a history lesson and they get one; and it is the positive master class we have come to expect from Paul Doherty.
 This is history red in tooth and claw and Doherty has proved, in more than fifty novels over a variety of historical settings, that when he gives a history lesson, readers sit up straight and pay attention."

-In 1998 Paul Doherty was included in the Times' "Murder They Write: 100 masters of crime" list published as a supplement to the Times on 18 April 1998.
+On 18 April 1998, Doherty was included in the Times' "Murder They Write: 100 masters of crime" supplement.
 The list, compiled by book critics and authors, included Sir Arthur Conan Doyle, Agatha Christie and Raymond Chandler.

 He was awarded the Herodotus Award, for lifelong achievement for excellence in the writing of historical mysteries by the Historical Mystery Appreciation Society.
 Treason of the Ghosts was named one of The Times Best of this year's crime novels in 2000.